Unity-SeungwooLee/HiddenGeometryRemoval/README.md

    - **Merge by Distance**: Option to merge vertices that are close to each other
    - **Number of Rows**: Controls the number of vertical camera splines around the object
    - **Cameras per Row**: Sets how many cameras are placed along each spline
+   - **Auto Distance**: Enabled by default.
+Derives the camera distance from the object's bounding box, so cameras always sit outside the mesh regardless of its scale
-   - **Camera Distance**: Adjusts how far cameras are from the object's center
+   - **Camera Distance**: Only used when Auto Distance is off.
+Sets how far cameras are placed from the object's center
    - **Delete/Select Mode**: Choose between removing hidden geometry or selecting visible faces
    - **Precision**: Toggle between high and low precision analysis
    - **Keep Cameras**: Option to retain cameras in a 'Cameras' collection for visualization